autarch/blog.urth.org/content/posts/2016-02-07-hacking-on-perl-6-rakudo-and-roast.md

 Running this with the latest Rakudo caused the test to blow up with the same error as my first example.
 Success!
 Well, failure, but success at failing the way I wanted it to.

 Next I had to figure out where this error was happening.
 This can be a bit tricky with compiler errors like this.
-The best way to get a clue to the problem&#8217;s location is to pass `--ll-exception` as a CLI flag:
+The best way to get a clue to the problem's location is to pass `--ll-exception` as a CLI flag:

     $ perl6 --ll-exception -e 'say <2147483648/3>'
     Cannot find method 'compile_time_value'